sw-code/sw-code.github.io/_posts/2023-10-13-authz-keto-introduction.md

 ## Unpacking Zanzibar's Relation-Tuple-Based Model

 At the core of Google's Zanzibar system is a surprisingly simple yet powerful model: relation tuples.
-A relation tuple is a small record that describes a relationship, in the form of namespace:object#relation:subject.
+A relation tuple is a small record that describes a relationship, in the form of `namespace:object#relation@subject`.
 In this format:

 * `namespace` represents the type of the object, such as 'document' or 'folder'.
 * `object` refers to a unique identifier for a specific instance of that type, like a specific document ID or folder ID.
 * `relation` relation signifies the type of relationship between the object and the subject, such as 'owner' or 'viewer'.
 * `subject` can either be a user or another relation tuple, allowing for complex, nested relationships.

-For example, a relation tuple might look like this: document:readme#owner@user456, meaning that 'user456' is the 'owner' of 'readme' in the 'document' namespace.
+For example, a relation tuple might look like this: `document:readme#owner@user456`, meaning that `user456` is the `owner` of `readme` in the `document` namespace.
 Expanding on this, the subject in a relation tuple doesn't necessarily need to be a user.
 It could also be another relation tuple.
-This introduces the ability to create relationships between objects, as exemplified by document:readme#parent@folder:A, indicating that the folder A is the parent of the document readme.
+This introduces the ability to create relationships between objects, as exemplified by `document:readme#parent@folder:A`, indicating that the folder A is the parent of the document readme.

 By combining these simple elements, Zanzibar can describe complex hierarchical relationships and permissions across vast numbers of objects and users.
 This granularity of control is one of the key reasons for Zanzibar's flexibility and scalability, and it's a fundamental concept that has been adopted by Zanzibar-inspired frameworks mentioned before.

 Expanding on this concept, Zanzibar's relationships weave a structured graph connecting objects.
 Its strength lies in the straightforward approach: for authorization validation, Zanzibar merely verifies the presence of a certain relationship.
-Using our previous example, it would simply verify if there's an 'owner' connection between the document 'readme' and 'user456'.
+Using our previous example, it would simply verify if there's an `owner` connection between the document `readme` and `user456`.
 To dive deeper into this mechanism and gain a clearer understanding, continue to our next chapter where we dissect the Ory Keto framework, a system inspired by Zanzibar.

+It's worth noting that this explanation is somewhat simplified for clarity.
+The original Zanzibar paper is a scientific work and delves into greater theoretical depth, but the above should provide readers with a foundational understanding of the core concept.

 # Ory Keto

 Ory Keto, written in Go, is an open-source authorization system that pivots around the concept of relation tuples, echoing the foundational principles of Google's Zanzibar.
 Ory Keto is packaged as a standalone service, offering both HTTPS and gRPC APIs for seamless integration across diverse systems.
 Recognizing the varied deployment needs of organizations, Ory provides Keto both as a Software as a Service (SaaS) offering and a self-hosted solution, ensuring adaptability across different infrastructural requirements.

+While conceptualizing Ory Keto, certain guiding principles and assumptions were maintained to ensure its efficacy:

+* **Simplicity in Management**: The system was built on the hypothesis that no individual or team would dedicate their full time to configuring an authorization system.
+* **Intuitive Nature**: Keto is designed to be self-explanatory, minimizing the learning curve and ensuring that users find the system approachable.
+* **Familiarity**: By adhering to familiar paradigms and practices, Keto reduces the onboarding time for developers and system administrators.
+* **Ease of Modification**: Any changes or updates to the authorization configurations can be carried out with high confidence, ensuring system stability.
+* **Editorial Support**: Thanks to the Ory Permission Language, which is a subset of Typescript, Keto is compatible with numerous editors.
+This ensures users have the flexibility and familiarity in their choice of tools.

 ## Core Concepts of Ory Keto

 1. **Adoption of the Relation Tuple Model**: Ory Keto adapts the Zanzibar-inspired relation tuples model.
-As we’ve previously elaborated, a relation tuple succinctly describes a relationship in a format like `namespace:object#relation:subject`.
+As we’ve previously elaborated, a relation tuple succinctly describes a relationship in a format like `namespace:object#relation@subject`.
 Through these tuples, Ory Keto can express and evaluate intricate hierarchical relationships and permissions across a multitude of objects and users, ensuring a granular and fine-tuned access control mechanism.
 2. **Ory Permission Language (OPL)**: To complement its adoption of relation tuples, Ory Keto introduces the Ory Permission Language (OPL).
 Conceptualized as a subset of TypeScript, OPL facilitates the definition and evaluation of policies and permissions within the Keto environment.
 By leveraging a familiar syntax style and structure, OPL provides developers with a more intuitive and streamlined process to articulate complex authorization policies, while maintaining efficiency and precision.

 ### Ory Keto Namespaces